 - Put it in the parking lot.
 No, not an actual parking lot, but a list of off-topic tangents to be addressed after the meeting at hand.
 To stay focused and on-time (again, see points above), it’s necessary to curb conversations that might derail the entire purpose of the meeting.

-- Before a meeting ends, be sure to recap what was covered and who’s doing what by when.
-This ensures that your follow-up meetings will productive.
+- Recap and responsibilities.
+Before a meeting ends, be sure to recap what was covered and who’s doing what by when.
+This ensures that your follow-up meetings will be productive.

 This got me thinking about what else makes “meetings suck.”
 It’s not always attendees or lack of agenda.